Grok (chatbot): Grok

-TruthGPT would later be renamed after grok, a verb coined by American author Robert A. Heinlein in his 1961 science fiction novel Stranger in a Strange Land to describe a form of understanding.
+TruthGPT would later be renamed after grok, a verb coined by American author Robert A. Heinlein in his 1961 science fiction novel Stranger in a Strange Land to describe a deeper-than-human form of understanding.

 History

 Grok-1

 In November 2023, xAI began previewing Grok as a chatbot to select users, with participation in the early access program being limited to paid X Premium users.
-It was announced that once the bot was out of early beta, it would only be available to higher tier X Premium+ subscribers.
+It was announced that once the bot was out of early beta, it would only be available to higher tier X Premium subscribers.
 At the time of the preview, xAI described the chatbot as "a very early beta product – the best we could do with 2 months of training" that could "improve rapidly with each passing week".

 On March 11, 2024, Musk posted on X that the language model would go open source within a week.
 Six days later, on March 17, Grok-1 was open sourced under the Apache-2.0 license.
 Disclosed were the network's architecture and its weight parameters.
 On March 26, 2024, Musk announced that Grok would be enabled for X Premium subscribers, in addition to those on Premium+.